johneosborne/internal_content_analytics/README.md

 1. Procedural information and tips (on the wiki)
 2. Code samples for custom solutions, including SQL queries, scripts, and custom-built tools

+###Content Platforms
+Platforms for internal content come in many forms.
+We'll look at some of these:
+* Atlassian Confluence
+* Atlassian JIRA - the bodies of tickets often contain the bulk of a company's content, especially in an engineering organization
+* Slack
+* Yammer